 Do I need SR-22 insurance?

+Your state DMV will let you know if you need to file an SR-22.
 In Alabama, you’re required to file an SR-22 if:

 - Your driver’s license is suspended or revoked.

 - You’re caught driving without insurance or are unable to show proof of insurance to authorities.